Kinds of types in Scala, part 3: embedding some more info in a type

 }

-OK, but what if we wanted to lose our requirements at some point?
+OK, but what if we wanted to relax our requirements at some point?

 def takeAnyPlayer(p: ???): Unit

-We need to indicate a way of passing path-dependent type without its the context if needed.
-Such ability is granted to us via #:
+We need a way of passing a path-dependent type without its context if needed.
+This is possible via #:

 def takeAnyPlayer(p: Game#Player): Unit